piepdx/pie-cookbook/notes/logistics/cadence-timing.md

 To support, we offer templates, mentors, and office hours to help.
 But it usually doesn't.
 And it becomes a last minute scramble, rife with cries of "Do we really have to do this?"

+The answer is "Yes."
+It's a required element of the class.

 From this position of lacking confidence, the revealing of the projections to peers in the a group becomes a very different exercise.
 With the presenting founder often asking more questions than the audience.

 "How did you do this?", "Does this seem realistic?", "What's missing?"